-Film festivals across the Czech Republic in 2019 that you should check out
+Film Festivals across the Czech Republic that You Should Check out

 Another edition of the festival series brings us to films.
 We have already talked about food and music festivals in Prague, but what about films, aren’t they cool too?
 Of course, they are, especially if you get to enjoy them during a cultural celebration that brings together people with the same interest.

 Film festivals have become quite popular in this country over the last couple of years.
 Czech audiences have a very international taste and you might expect to see films from all over the world.
 Short films, amateur films, independent films, old films, new films, classics or bizarre films, we’ve got it all.
 Check out our timeline, some of these festivals are definitely worth venturing outside of Prague!